Stationary non-radial localized patterns in the planar Swift-Hohenberg PDE: constructive proofs of existence: Introduction

-Our methodology builds upon the framework established in \cite{unbounded_domain_cadiot}, and it crucial to underscore that certain modifications are required to examine equation \eqref{eq : swift original} defined on $\R^2$, as elaborated later.
-The method first relies upon the availability of a numerical approximation, denoted as $u_0$, known on a square $\om = (-d,d)^2$.
+Our methodology builds upon the framework established in \cite{unbounded_domain_cadiot}, and it is crucial to underscore that certain modifications are required to examine equation \eqref{eq : swift original} defined on $\R^2$, as elaborated later.
+The method first relies upon the availability of a numerical approximation, denoted as $u_0$.
+Such an approximation is supposed to have its support contained on a square $\om = (-d,d)^2$.
+Equivalently, $u_0$ can be represented by a Fourier series defined on $\om$.
 Additionally, $u_0$ is required to belong to a Hilbert space of smooth functions on $\R^2$, exhibiting vanishing behavior at infinity.
-To meet this criterion, a specific Hilbert space, denoted as $H^l_{D_2}$, is introduced as a subset of $H^4(\mathbb{R}^2)$ (see \eqref{def : definition of Hl}).
+To meet this criterion, a specific Hilbert space, denoted as $H^l_{D_2}$, is introduced as a subset of $H^4(\mathbb{R}^2)$ (see \eqref{def : definition of Hl} for its specific definition).
 Elements in $H^l_{D_2}$ possess $D_2$-symmetry, signifying invariance under reflection about the $x$ and $y$ axes.
 This symmetry serves to isolate solutions by eliminating natural translation and rotation invariance.
 It is noteworthy that the constraint to $D_2$-symmetric solutions is not the exclusive means of isolating solutions (see Remark~\ref{rem : not D2 symmetric}).
 However, for the purposes of simplifying the analysis and reducing computational complexity, our focus here is on $D_2$-symmetry.
 Supposing $u_0 \in H^l_{D_2}$, the objective is to identify a solution $\tilde{u} \in H^l_{D_2}$ of equation \eqref{eq : swift original} in proximity to $u_0$.
 This involves the construction of an approximate inverse $\mathbb{A}$ for the Fréchet derivative $D\mathbb{F}(u_0)$ and the formulation of a fixed-point operator $\mathbb{T}$ defined as $\mathbb{T}(u)=u-\mathbb{A}\mathbb{F}(u)$.
 Employing a Newton-Kantorovich approach, the aim is to demonstrate that $\mathbb{T}:\overline{B_r(u_0)} \to \overline{B_r(u_0)}$ is a contraction mapping on a closed ball $\overline{B_r(u_0)}$ centered at $u_0$.
 This, in turn, enables the conclusion that a unique solution to \eqref{eq : swift original} exists in $H^l_{D_2}$ close to $u_0$, as guaranteed by the Banach fixed-point theorem.
 Figure~\ref{fig : figure in the introduction} illustrates three distinct approximate solutions $u_0$ for which proofs of existence of localized patterns were successfully obtained via the approach just described.
 The specific details of these proofs are presented in Theorems~\ref{th : square pattern},~\ref{th : hexagonal pattern}~and~\ref{th : octogonal pattern}.
 Notably, the well-definedness and contractivity of $\mathbb{T}$ are rigorously verified throughout the explicit computation of various upper bounds, as detailed in Section~\ref{sec : computer assisted analysis}.